Extending the Life of Your Radiation Protection Aprons

 MGH: Conduct a deep cleaning—best practice is to clean quarterly.
 In between procedures, you need to wipe your apron down with a hydrogen peroxide wipe or another appropriate wipe, and then it needs to be completely dried.
 Aprons usually need about five minutes to dry.

-BT: As far as cleaning is concerned, we recommend the use of certain types of mild cleaners, wipes, or sprays that are non-abrasive, non-alcoholic, and bleach-free, so they don’t degrade the nylon on the outside or the barrier material on the inside.
+BT: As far as cleaning is concerned, we recommend the use of certain types of mild cleaners, wipes, or sprays that are non-abrasive, non-alcoholic, and bleach-free, so they don’t degrade the nylon, polyurethane, or polyester fabric on the outside or the barrier material on the inside.

 Suggested products: Scrubbles Apron Cleaner, CaviWipes™ Disinfecting Towelettes, PDI® Sani-Cloth® Wipes